cyclus/cycamore/INSTALL.rst

   python install.py

-If you successfully followed the instruction above Cycamore library have been generated and be placed in the  ``.local/`` in your home directory.
+If you successfully followed the instructions above, then the Cycamore library has been generated and placed in the  ``.local/`` in your home directory.

 Custom Cycamore installation
 ---------------------------